fenago/linux-administration/md/Lab_6.md

 Lab: Hard versus Soft Links
 ===========================

-In this chapter, we further our knowledge on Linux files, and we discuss the differences between hard and soft links.
+In this lab, we further our knowledge on Linux files, and we discuss the differences between hard and soft links.
 If you have ever created a shortcut in Windows (or macOS) before, you will quickly grasp the concept of a soft link.
 But before we discuss hard and soft links, you